 Some sources contained the information about the fact that in one of the battles Luganskiy crashed the German flying ace, Otto Fönnekold, who fell prisoner.
 This fact is wrong, because Fönnekold fell in the battle with the American fighter aircrafts in 1944.

-For 221 tactical air missions, 18 personally and 1 in the group of crashed aircrafts of the enemy, Commander Luganskiy was given the title of the Hero of the Soviet Union and was awarded by the Order of Lenin and the Gold Star medal (No 1493) on September 2, 1943.
+Hero of the Soviet Union and was awarded by the Order of Lenin and the Gold Star medal (No 1493) on September 2, 1943.

+In one of the battles Luganskiy defeated the attack of the enemy fighter aircrafts on the Ilyushin Il-2 of the famous strafer, Talgat Begeldinov.
 On the 27th of September, 1943 during the forced crossing of the Dnepr near Mishurin Rog village (Kirovohrad oblast) Sergey Luganskiy, by troops of the Steppe Front at the head of squadron, protected the Soviet attack aircrafts.
 His squadron met Ju-88 and He-111 groups under cover of Me-109 group on the temporary bridge and moved into the action.
 The attack of “Junkers” was defeated, but the “Heinkels” penetrated to the bridge.
 Luganskiy assaulted the enemy flagman and broke down the diving-rudder by the propeller and the enemy went out of control and crashed down on the earth.
 Luganskiy managed to land his defective aircraft on his airfield successfully.

 In June of 1944 Luganskiy was appointed the Commanding Air Officer.
 On the 1st of July, 1944 Major Luganskiy was awarded by the second Gold Star medal (No 1981).
 In Rumania, over the Oder, he flied on the aircraft presented by the Komsomols of Alma-Ata.
 Luganskiy finished his battle way in Berlin.
 By the end of the War he fulfilled 390 tactical air missions, personally he crashed 37 aircrafts and 6 enemy aircrafts were crashed by him in the group.